microsoft/fluentui-react-native/packages/theming/android-theme/README.md

 Code and definitions for creating an Android Theme for FluentUI React Native.

-The theme follows definitions from [Figma - Fluent Android](https://www.figma.com/file/MkkE13z6zALstwLlbczIMXrA/Fluent-Android).
+The theme follows color, typography, spacing and other values to closely match [FluentUI Android](https://github.com/microsoft/fluentui-android/tree/master/FluentUI/src/main/res/values).
 The theme is work in progress and changes are expected.